wikimedia/wikimedia-fundraising-dev/README.md

 For more information about docker-pkg see the [documentation](https://doc.wikimedia.org/docker-pkg/) and [instructions for using it for CI images](https://www.mediawiki.org/wiki/Continuous_integration/Docker).

 If you haven't run `setup.sh` yet, do so before starting the application.
-To run `setup.sh` using locally built images, start it with the -w flag:

-    setup.sh -w

-To start the application with the locally built images, use the following command:

-    docker-compose -f docker-compose.yml -f docker-compose-wmf-reg.yml up -d

 ## Creating the environment